Estate Planning: Single, Married, or in a Domestic Partnership — What to Consider

 Many people believe that estate planning is only for people who are married or have children.
 However, that is a harmful myth.
-Whether you have never been married, are divorced, or are currently married, planning is vitally important to ensure that your wishes are carried out.
+Whether you have never been married, are divorced, are currently married or in a domestic partnership, planning is vitally important to ensure that your wishes are carried out.

 If you’re single and pass away without determining your heirs, the court will inevitably make that decision.
-That’s why it’s imperative for single people to make a will or living trust that states who should receive their assets.
-According to an estate planning survey, approximately 26.7% of singles (who’ve never married) had a will in 2020.
+That’s why it’s imperative for everyone to make a will or living trust that states who should receive their assets.
+According to a 2023 Wills and Estate Planning Study by Caring.com, only 26% of Americans aged 18–34 have an estate plan, and 27% of those aged 35–54 have one.

-Although estate planning for a single person can be a bit challenging, having a sound plan in place reduces stress and anxiety.
-In hopes to eliminate the tension that surrounds estate planning, here are three helpful guidelines on how to draw up an estate plan if you are single:
+Having a sound plan in place reduces stress and anxiety.
+In hopes of eliminating the tension that surrounds estate planning, here are three helpful guidelines on how to draw up an estate plan if you are single:

 Choose Beneficiaries

-A beneficiary is a person or organization that you name in a life insurance policy to receive your death benefits.
-Single people may find it difficult to choose beneficiaries compared to their married couples or even single parents who decide to give their assets to spouses or children.
+A beneficiary is a person or organization that you name in a life insurance policy to receive the death benefits upon your passing.
+Single people may find it more challenging to choose beneficiaries compared to married couples or even single parents who decide to distribute their assets to spouses or children.

 While choosing beneficiaries can be a hard choice, it is crucial.
 If you are single, you need to choose someone to inherit your assets.
 You can give your assets to family members, close friends, or even a charity that you’d like to support.